gclayburg/upbanner/Readme.md

 ## Compatibililty
 This project is designed to work with any Spring Boot 1.x or 2.x application.
 If the app is also a web app it will print an upbanner on successful startup.

-Any Spring Boot app can use the debug flag to troubleshoot application startup.
+Any Spring Boot app can use the `upbanner.debug` flag to troubleshoot application startup.

 ## Security and secret masking

 The upbanner portion prints a summary of what has successfully started up.
 As such, it is intended to be enabled permanently.
 Items added to this banner should have any secrets masked out.
 As an example, the MongoUpContributor will show what mongo database your app is using, but will not show the password.

 The debug portion dumps out many things about the environment to the console.
 In its current form, it does not attempt to mask or hide any secrets that might exist in the environment.
-Because of this, the debug flag is not enabled by default.
+Because of this, the `upanner.debug` flag is not enabled by default.
 It is intended to be used by enabling it manually to troubleshoot specific cases.

 # Contributing

-There are many other properties available at runtime from the runtime environment, spring build properties, spring externalized properties and more.
+There are many other properties available at runtime from the runtime environment that are not shown in the default banner such as spring build properties, spring externalized properties and more.
 Maybe we need a  template mechanism for overriding the default layout?

 Pull requests are welcome